British Canoeing SUP Leash Research

 Stand Up Paddleboarding (SUP) has experienced a remarkable surge in popularity in recent years.
 However, along with this surge in participation, there has also been a substantial upswing in the number of individuals encountering difficulties while out on their SUPs.

 Coaching is widely regarded as a stressful position to hold, meaning within the field of coaching, practitioners are susceptible to burnout: a psychological syndrome leading to various unwanted issues such as anxiety, depression, insomnia, and fatigue.
-This study investigated the relationship between entrapment and burnout in sports coaches by exploring its correlation with the three dimensions of burnout: emotional exhaustion, reduced personal accomplishment and depersonalisation.

 Someone engaged in coaching may do so under the title of Coach, Instructor, or Leader (hereinafter collectively referred to as “Coaches”).